 - Writing reports for their activities

-Conditional offers of employment do not guarantee a position as a police officer.
-Applicants must successfully complete the above testing and be approved by the Fairfield Board of Police Commissioners
+- Conditional offers of employment do not guarantee a position as a Police Officer.
+Applicant must successfully complete all phases of testing to be hired.

-The applicant recognizes that all statements made on or in connection with his or her application are true, complete and correct to the best of the applicant’s knowledge and belief and are made in good faith.
-The applicant understands that incomplete, false, inaccurate, or misleading information given in the application, interview(s) or during the course of his or her employment may result in the rejection of the application; withdrawal of a job offer; or discipline, up to and including termination of employment.
-Further, false information provided whether willingly or accidental, may result in immediate dismissal if employed, whenever the omission or falsehood is discovered.
+- The applicant recognizes that all statements made on or in connection with his or her application are true, complete, and correct to the best of their knowledge and belief and are made in good faith.
+The applicant understands that incomplete, false, inaccurate, or misleading information given in the application, interview(s), or during the course of the background investigation will result in the rejection of the job application and/or withdrawal of any conditional job offer.
+Any false information provided during the pre-employment phase, whether willingly or accidental, which is subsequently discovered, may result in immediate dismissal if currently employed.

 - Direct any questions regarding this position to Lieutenant John Bucherati at email@example.com